Thank you for reading our post, please rate this article at the end.

 Vitamin B is also effective at repelling bugs.
 Of course, vitamin B will take time to build up in your body.
 You must take the Vitamin B pill at least a week before your trip.

-You must be aware of the kinds of deodorants and soaps you use while camping.
-Most heavily perfumed and scented soaps and does will attract bugs.
+You must be aware of the types of deodorant and soap you use while camping.
+Most heavily perfumed and scented soaps will attract bugs.

-If you’ve to use a deodorant, consider peppermint.
-Peppermint does a great job of repelling bugs, and you’ll get fewer bug bites than when using other soaps.
+If you have to use a deodorant, consider peppermint.
+Peppermint does a great job of repelling bugs, so you’ll get fewer bites than with other soaps.

 11. Consider Thermacell

-Thermalcell is a device handheld device that releases bug-repelling scents.
-It comes with a refill pack of butane and scent thing.
+Thermalcell is a handheld device that releases bug-repelling scents.
+It comes with a refill pack of butane and a scent thing.

-However, like any other camping gear, the efficacy of this tool will depend on its usage; if used improperly or not at all, it delivers subpar results.
+However, like any other camping gear, the effectiveness of this tool depends on its use; if used improperly or not at all, it delivers subpar results.

-For example, a Thermacell is great when you’re stationary.
-From experience, it’s not worth it to keep burning when you’re moving, but firing it a few minutes when taking a break help.
+For example, a Thermacell is excellent when you’re stationary.
+From experience, it’s not worth keeping the burner on when you’re moving, but firing it up a few minutes when taking a break helps.

 Also, it works best when the wind isn’t strong.
-When the wind is light, it helps and keeps bugs in a 10′ circle or so.
+When the wind is light, it helps keep bugs within a 10ft radius or so.

-I’ve had pretty much success with second-generate antihistamines such as cetirizine.
+I’ve had pretty much success with second-generation antihistamines such as cetirizine.
 It’s effective against mosquito bites.
-Also, get some Benadryl, topical antihistamine cream, or reacting, in case the itching from mosquito bug bites gets too much.
+Also, get some Benadryl, topical antihistamine cream, or reactants, in case the itching from mosquito bites gets too much.

-I’ve generally found that keeping away from the bugs works much better than trying to keep the bugs away.
+I’ve generally found that avoiding the bugs works much better than trying to keep them away.
 After all, bugs are part of the outdoors.

 Of course, I’ve already highlighted how you can keep these pesky bugs away from you, but at the end of the day, remember you’re in their world.